Last updated on June 4th, 2018 at 04:43 am

 Social Media Description: In this section, you’ll write what you want people to share. (talk about control)

-Pinterest Image: Create a specific image you want shared on Pinterest.
+Pinterest Image: Create a specific image you want to be shared on Pinterest.
 If you’re not using Pinterest, you may want to.
 It’s quickly becoming one of my biggest traffic sources.

 Pinterest Description: Enter the description that will be tied to your pin.
 No one will take the time to write a description for your pin, so make sure you enter one.